jiribenes/cocobolo/README.md

 it makes everything way, way easier.

-Alternatively if you don't want to build the project yourself, you can just use a prebuilt Docker image, see [TODO]
+Alternatively if you don't want to build the project yourself, you can just use a prebuilt Docker image, see [here](https://github.com/jiribenes/cocobolo/releases/tag/v0.1.0.0).

 ### Nix